ruralkan/fuzzy-train/README.md

 ```
 With this attributes we can specify the name of experiment, the bucket the artifacts of experiment, the data path and the hyper parameters for the model.

-Additionaly we can set the experiment and instrumented with MLflow and/ or evidently.ai
+Additionally we can set the experiment and instrumented with MLflow and/ or evidently.ai

 ```python
 def run_model(self):